schae029/CA_housing_analysis/README.md

 (b) finding a transformation for longitude that dramatically increases its predictive power; the transformed variable eliminates the need for the categorical ocean_proximity variable that Geron introduced

-(c) showing how we can adjust the output from a Gibbs sampler to improve the imputation of censored data.
+(c) showing how we can improve upon the Gibbs sampler approach to imputing values for censored data.

 Items (a) - (c) are found in Part01, Appendix A, Appendix B, and Appendix C.